 Make an effort to get to know your property manager and build a relationship.
 Having a good relationship with your property manager will only make your time in your new place easier.
 As you can see from our guide, the more preparation you do, the smoother your move-in day will be.

-The key is finding out your move in and out dates as soon as possible, from there you can coordinate the move with different friends, family, and vendors.
+The key is finding out your move-in and out dates as soon as possible; from there, you can coordinate the move with different friends, family, and vendors.